Rollysa/database-browser/README.md

 # Web-based database browser
-An implementation of a web-based database browser for a single database vendor only.
+An implementation of the web-based database browser for a single database vendor only.
 The browser is able to register multiple database connections and performs CRUD operations above a particular database connection.

 The REST API is designed, implemented and documented for a browsing structure and its data for the stored database connection.